 What is sales revenue?

-Sales revenue is the income a company receives through the sale of goods or services.
-The figure is usually reported for a fixed period of time — generally by month, quarter, or year.
+Sales revenue is a company's income generated through the sale of goods or services.
+The figure is usually reported for a fixed period — generally by month, quarter, or year.

-There are two variations of sales revenue: gross and net.
-Both may be reported on an income statement, but each metric has its own specific calculation and business implications.
+There are two types of sales revenue: gross and net.
+You might see both on an income statement.
+However, each metric is calculated distinctly and has its own unique business implication.

-Gross sales revenue is comprised of all the income a company generates by way of its sales of goods and services.
-This figure is indicative of a business’s ability to sell its products or services, but it doesn’t necessarily demonstrate its ability to generate profit.
+Gross sales revenue is the total of all sales of goods and services without taking into account any returns, discounts, or allowances.
+This figure indicates a business’ ability to sell its products or services.
+It doesn’t necessarily demonstrate its ability to generate profit.

-Net sales revenue is a business’s gross sales revenue minus any returns and allowances.
-Of the two categories, this figure is a more accurate representation of the amount of cash a company receives from its customers.
+Net sales revenue is gross sales revenue minus any returns, discounts, or allowances.
+Net sales is a more accurate representation of the cash a company brings in from customers.